Carmine Infantino: DC Comics editorial director

 In late 1966/early 1967, Infantino was tasked by Irwin Donenfeld with designing covers for the entire DC line.
 Stan Lee learned this and approached Infantino with a $22,000 offer to move to Marvel.
 Publisher Jack Liebowitz confirmed that DC could not match the offer, but could promote Infantino to the position of art director.
 Initially reluctant, Infantino accepted what Liebowitz posed as a challenge, and stayed with DC.
 When DC was sold to Kinney National Company, Infantino was promoted to editorial director.
 He started by hiring new talent, and promoting artists to editorial positions.
 He hired Dick Giordano away from Charlton Comics, and made artists Joe Orlando, Joe Kubert and Mike Sekowsky editors.
-New talents such as artist Neal Adams and writer Denny O'Neil were brought into the company.
+New talents such as artist Neal Adams and writer Dennis O'Neil were brought into the company.
 Several of DC's older characters were revamped by O'Neil including Wonder Woman; Batman; Green Lantern and Green Arrow; and Superman.

 In 1970, Infantino signed on Marvel Comics' star artist and storytelling collaborator Jack Kirby to a DC Comics contract.
 Beginning with Superman's Pal Jimmy Olsen, Kirby created his Fourth World saga that wove through that existing title and three new series he created.
 After the "Fourth World" titles were canceled, Kirby created several other series for DC including OMAC, Kamandi, The Demon, and, together with former partner Joe Simon for one last time, a new incarnation of the Sandman before returning to freelancing for Marvel in 1975.

 DC Comics publisher

 Infantino was made DC's publisher in early 1971, during a time of declining circulation for the company's comics, and he attempted a number of changes.
 In an effort to increase revenue, he raised the cover price of DC's comics from 15 to 25 cents, simultaneously raising the page-count by adding reprints and new backup features.
 Marvel met the price increase, then dropped back to 20 cents; DC stayed at 25 cents for about a year, a decision that ultimately proved bad for overall sales.

 Infantino and writer Len Wein co-created the "Human Target" feature in Action Comics #419 (December 1972).
 The character was adapted into a short-lived ABC television series starring Rick Springfield which debuted in July 1992.

-After consulting with screenwriter Mario Puzo on the plots of both Superman: The Movie and Superman II, Infantino collaborated with Marvel on the historic company-crossover publication Superman vs. the Amazing Spider-Man.
+After consulting with screenwriter Mario Puzo on the plots of Superman: The Movie and Superman II, Infantino collaborated with Marvel on the crossover publication Superman vs. the Amazing Spider-Man.
 In January 1976, Warner Communications replaced Infantino with magazine publisher Jenette Kahn, a person new to the comics field.
 Infantino returned to drawing freelance.